-Mukhrino Field Station is representative for pristine carbon accumulating peatland ecosystems of the West Siberian plain mires of the Middle taiga zone.
-These mires cover about 60 % of the land surface of this zone.
-The mire complex (peatland) is a net sink of atmospheric CO₂, as the mire-ecosystems actively accumulate organic carbon (peat).
+Mukhrino Field Station is representative for pristine peatland ecosystems of the West Siberian plain in the middle taiga zone.
+These peatlands cover about 60 % of the land surface of this zone.
+The peatland complex is a net sink of atmospheric CO₂, as it actively accumulates organic carbon (peat).

-The main fields of research at Mukhrino Field Station are as follows:
+The main fields of research at Mukhrino Field Station include:

 - biodiversity of flora and fauna of Western Siberia

 - microclimate, water and heat balance of peatlands

 - hydrology of bogs and their role in natural dynamics of river runoff

 - carbon balance and other biogeochemical cycles in the biosphere